-Lowbrook is an active member of the Charters Sports Partnership.
-Sex education is delivered within this Domain and has close links to Science and technology.
-A comprehensive Sex and Relationships policy underpins this teaching and is to read in conjunction with this policy.
-Sport is by nature competitive and we believe that if children are to truly excel in this subject competition must be an integral part of their learning.
+Relationships, Sex and Health Education is delivered within this Domain and has close links to Science and Technology and Citizenship and Ethics.
+A comprehensive Relationships, Sex and Health Education policy underpins this teaching and is to be read in conjunction with this policy.

+Sport is by nature competitive, and we believe that if children are to truly excel in this subject, competition must be an integral part of their learning.
 As an Academy we plan inter house tournaments which provides every child with the opportunity to compete and these are therefore included in the curriculum.
 Teams will be entered wherever possible into Borough-Wide Competitions enabling our most talented pupils to be given the opportunity to perform at the highest possible level.
-PE, like any other curriculum area is differentiated to cater for all abilities ensuring that all children gain a positive experience from their learning.
+PE, like any other curriculum area, is differentiated to cater for all abilities ensuring that all children gain a positive experience from their learning.

-Complementing this physical work will be the theory, knowledge and understanding of our body and what makes us healthy and a close link to the SEAL activities and objectives within the citizenship and ethics domain developing the children's emotional literacy.
+Complementing this physical work will be the theory, knowledge and understanding of our body and what makes us healthy and a close link to the objectives within the citizenship and ethics domain developing the children's emotional literacy.